Skip to content

 Mentors-Complete Notification

-A mentors_complete notification fires once per (ChangeSpec, COMMITS entry) under either of two conditions:
+A mentors-complete notification uses sender mentors and fires once per (ChangeSpec, COMMITS entry) under either of two conditions:

 • All mentors terminal — every mentor that was started for the entry has reached a terminal status (PASSED, COMMENTED, FAILED, DEAD, or KILLED).